Dyastin-0/mrps/README.md

 ```

 #### Option 2: Systemd Deployment
-The project includes a build-deploy script that automates the deployment process and sets up the server as a systemd service:
+There's a `build-deploy.sh` script that automates the deployment process and sets up the server as a systemd service:

 1. Run the deployment script:
 ```bash